Inspire Challenge FAQ's

 ICRAF has organized group hotel accommodation as well as shuttle transportation for participants.
 Those concerned about safety should check with their country’s embassy.

-I can’t afford to travel to the convention, but still want to go.
+I can’t afford to travel to the convention, but would still like to attend.

 Travel grants are available to a very limited number of partners from developing countries, and those who are competing for Inspire Challenge Grants will be prioritized.
 If you need support, please submit a short letter requesting travel support, outlining your motives to take part and your point of origin.
 Include full name, passport number, passport issue and expiry date.
 Send the letter to firstname.lastname@example.org